jluethi/ForkStitcher/README.md

 ```

 4. Directly call code from within a python script or start the user interfaces by running the gui.py script.
+**Warning: When importing stitch_MAPS_annotations for the first time, it takes a while (minutes) to get the ImageJ Fiji distribution from Maven.
+It doesn't print anything during that, just wait for it to get the ImageJ distribution.** On later runs, it takes a few seconds to initialize the ImageJ environment

 Documentation
 ----------